In the first instance, aspiring traders always look for fundamental indicators or analysis of the markets.

 What is a physiological reaction?
 Simple.
 Think of an instance where something happened, and you reacted, to the point where you wasn’t even thinking about it…

 Of course, not everyone reacts in the same way to a sequence of events.
-After years of trading, I probably react different to a profit or loss than you do.
-Similarly, somebody who bets large stakes on football will probably react different again to myself.
-The point being; these kind of reactions have a level of power over us that is hard to ‘just over-ride’.
+After years of trading, I probably react differently to a profit or loss than you do.
+Similarly, somebody who bets large stakes on football will probably react differently again to me.
+The point being; this kind of reactions have a level of power over us that is hard to ‘just over-ride’.
 A lot of the time, in trading at least, these emotional responses and reactions can be counter-productive.

 So how do you change that?

 Is there a way to ‘trigger’ or initiate a positive state?
 One productive to your given situation…

 The Haka is a great example of physiological triggering before playing.
 Not just heritage, as some may think.

 So, if trading were Rugby.
 What would be your ‘Haka’?

 Or maybe it’s not even a case of one ‘trigger’.
 More a case of a few triggers in place to re-set your mindset when negative one may have occurred.

 Negative outcome: the losing trade then puts doubt in the mind of the trader, setting them off on the negative outlook – affecting later results.
 A very common problem.

 While you can’t correct that losing trade or guarantee a better one next time around.
 You can be aware that it’s likely to have an impact on how you now feel, and take a few seconds out to re-centre and take control of your current physiological state.